Only 616 pages left on your journey to becoming a rock star!

 Of course you may now ask yourself how this could all make sense, as every single expert out there will be telling you that nowadays people won’t buy records anyway.
 So one of the first important things you’ll learn in this manual is that there’s still a large number of people who are willing to spend money on art and who still buy lots of music, but those people usually buy high quality records, and not the crap you’ll hear on the radio.

-There are still artists who are selling millions of albums, but those are often not the artists that are dominating the singles charts.
 So we will need to analyze why some albums still set sales records, while others don’t sell at all.
 In most cases this has little to do with marketing, but mostly with product quality.
-And I’m not talking about sound quality, but about the quality and the VALUE of the music itself.
+And I’m not talking about sound quality, but about the quality and the value of the music itself.